ft-interactive/story-playbook/README.md

 The templates are built directly into our content management system, but the principles and thinking behind them are widely applicable for other newsrooms.

+Read more about how and why we created these templates at [Source Opennews](https://source.opennews.org/articles/story-templates-financial-times-reusable/)

 There are five Story Playbook templates:

 ### [Profile Cards](https://github.com/ft-interactive/story-playbook/blob/master/FT%20Story%20Playbook_%20Profile%20Card%20Story.pdf)